CarTarL/CyberBrokers-assets/data/nfts/README.md

  - layers (2)
    - CSV contains list of layer ids, in order from back to front, that are used in this NFT.  separated by | symbol
-   - JSON is array with layer ids, in order from backa to front, that are used in this NFT talentDesc - text description of the associated Talent of the NFT (1)
+   - JSON is array with layer ids, in order from backa to front, that are used in this NFT
+ - talentDesc - the Lore description of the associated Talent of the NFT (1)

 (1) indicates a value directly from the metadata
 (2) from contract
 (3) from original metadata during mint